 Can Sugar Flowers be refrigerated?
 This is a common question I get, so don’t worry if you were thinking it too!

-I’ve been selling sugar flowers on Etsy for over 5 years so I’ve had a few experiences and experiments along the way.
+I’ve been selling sugar flowers on for over 7 years so I’ve had a few experiences and experiments along the way.

 First, sugar flowers are shelf stable.
 They dry rock hard and without any moisture, they can last for years.
 This is why I recommend storing them at room temperature in a closed box.